-Per- and polyfluoroalkyl substances (PFAS) are synthetic chemical compounds that are found in many common industrial and consumer products.
+Per- and polyfluoroalkyl substances (PFAS) are synthetic chemical compounds, popularized by companies like 3M, DuPont, and Scotchgard, that are found in many common industrial and consumer products.
 These substances are known as “forever chemicals” because they essentially never break down.

 In addition to their environmental impact, PFAS chemicals are highly problematic in that many of them build up on the body, and they have been linked to a number of risks to human health.
 According to the Centers for Disease Control (CDC), human studies have suggested that exposure to high levels of certain PFAS chemicals may lead to:

 - Changes in liver enzymes